Eunomius of Cyzicus: The Confession of Eunomius

 In 383, the emperor Theodosius, who had demanded a declaration of faith from all party leaders, punished Eunomius for continuing to teach his distinctive doctrines, by banishing him to Halmyris in Scythia Minor.
 He afterwards resided at Chalcedon and at Caesarea in Cappadocia, from which he was expelled by the inhabitants for writing against their bishop Basil.
 His last days were spent at his birthplace Dacora, where he died about 393.

 The Confession is a short work (~1,500 words) in which he professes his faith (which was heresy under the Nicene Creed of 381).
 It was written immediately prior to the reaffirmation of the Nicene canon on 25 July, 383.

-[2] We believe in the 'the one and only true God' ... reverencing him as he really is: both by nature and in glory 'one God', beginninglessly, everlastingly, unendingly 'only'.
+[2] We believe in 'the one and only true God' ... reverencing him as he really is: both by nature and in glory 'one God', beginninglessly, everlastingly, unendingly 'only'.

 [3] We also believe in 'the Son of God' 'the only begotten God', 'the first born of all creation' ...

 [4] After him we believe in 'the Counsellor, the Spirit of truth', the teacher of godliness: he was brought forth by the Only God through the Only begotten and was made subject to him ...

 [5] After these things, we also believe in the resurrection to be brought about through the Saviour ...

 His writings were held in high reputation by his party and their influence was so much dreaded by the orthodox, that several imperial edicts were issued for their destruction.
 Consequently, his commentary on the Epistle to the Romans, mentioned by the historian, Socrates Scholasticus and his epistles, mentioned by Philostorgius and Photius, are no longer extant.